 To help detect prostate cancer in its early stages, the American Cancer Society recommends that men talk to their doctors about the benefits, risks, and limitations of prostate cancer screening before deciding whether to be tested.

-For most men at average risk, screening is started at age 50.
+For most men at average risk, discussions about screening is started at age 50.
 However, some doctors recommend that men at higher risk of prostate cancer -- African-American men or men with a family history of prostate cancer -- start screening earlier.

 What Happens During a Digital Rectal Exam?

-Your health care provider will insert a gloved finger into the rectum and feel the prostate for hard, lumpy, or abnormal areas The test takes only a few minutes to complete.
+Your health care provider will insert a gloved finger into the rectum and feel the prostate for hard, lumpy, or abnormal areas.
+The test takes only a few minutes to complete.

 You may feel slight, momentary discomfort during the test.
 The procedure does not cause significant pain or any damage to the prostate.